-1. Letter addressed to the Consul General – You must submit a formal letter that explains your intention to travel to Panama, your proposed itinerary, your financial situation, etc. It must be translated into Spanish.
+1. Letter addressed to the Consul General, with Spanish Translation – You must submit a formal letter explaining your intention to travel to Panama, your proposed itinerary, financial situation, etc. It must be translated into Spanish.

 2. Visa Application Form – fill it up clearly and neatly

-3. Passport and copy of bio-page – Passport must be valid for a minimum of 3 months from the date of entry in Panama.
-The photocopy of your bio-page must be colored.
+3. Passport and colored copy of all pages – Passport must be valid for a minimum of 3 months from the date of entry in Panama.
+The photocopy of all your passport pages and covers.